The Killers: 2006–2007: Sam's Town and Sawdust

 Sam's Town was released in October 2006 under Island Def Jam Music Group.
-It received a varied response with some critics praising the album and the evolution of the band and others criticizing and mocking it, most notably it received a scathing review from Rolling Stone.
+It received a varied response with some critics praising the album and the evolution of the band and others criticizing and mocking it, most notably a scathing review from Rolling Stone.
 The album sold over 706,000 copies worldwide in the first week of release, reaching number two on the US Billboard 200 chart and number one on the UK chart.
 The album has since been certified 5× Platinum in the United Kingdom; 4× Platinum in Ireland; 2× Platinum in Australia, Canada, and New Zealand; Platinum in the United States and Gold in Argentina, Belgium, Germany, and Russia.

 The Killers recorded a live session at Abbey Road Studios for Live from Abbey Road on November 29, 2006.
 They performed an almost totally unplugged set, which included stripped back versions of the album's title track "Sam's Town", "When You Were Young" and a rendition of the Dire Straits song "Romeo and Juliet".
 In December 2006, the band released a Christmas charity song, "A Great Big Sled", which benefited Product Red.
-The annual Christmas singles became an annual tradition from 2006 to 2016.
+The annual Christmas singles became a tradition from 2006 to 2016.

-The band during their first arena tour in 2007.